Fitzroy Island, North Queensland, Australia

 Fitzroy Island is a tropical island located off the coast of Cairns, Queensland, Australia.
 The island is part of the Great Barrier Reef Marine Park, known for its crystal clear waters, coral reefs, and white coral beaches.

-Visitors to Fitzroy Island can enjoy various activities such as snorkelling, scuba diving, kayaking, stand-up paddle boarding, and hiking.
+Visitors to Fitzroy Island can enjoy various activities such as snorkelling, scuba diving, kayaking, stand-up paddleboarding, and hiking.
 The island’s fringing coral Reef is home to diverse marine life, including clownfish, giant clams, and sea turtles.

 Fitzroy Island is famous for snorkelling and scuba diving.